 Teaching Requirement.
 The Department of Psychology requires Ph.D. candidates to gain teaching experience as part of their academic work.
 Such experience is considered a vital part of the graduate program and usually takes the form of a teaching assistantship for at least two semesters.

-The Master of Arts degree is awarded as an intermediate degree to candidates for the Doctor of Philosophy degree who have satisfactorily completed 32 hours of graduate work, including an acceptable thesis.
-NOTE: this degree is in the process of being changed to a Master of Science degree in keeping with the department's STEM classification for the instructional program.
+The Master of Science degree is awarded as an intermediate degree to candidates for the Doctor of Philosophy degree who have satisfactorily completed 32 hours of graduate work, including an acceptable thesis.
+The department does not require that students obtain a master's degree, but a master's-level research report must be submitted to the department as part of the Ph.D. program.
+NOTE: this degree has recently changed from a Master of Arts degree to align with the department's STEM classification for the instructional program.

 This web page is only for informational purposes.
 Official program requirements should be obtained from the Graduate Admissions Office, Department of Psychology, University of Illinois, 603 East Daniel Street, Champaign, Illinois 61820.

 Congratulations to Katherine Wood!
 She's been awarded an NSF fellowship for her research she describes below.
 Katherine is a Graduate Student in the VCHP program area working with Dan Simons.
 Research Summary: We don't perceive everything that passes before our eyes.
 Often this means that irrelevant information doesn't occupy limited cognitive resources, but sometimes these failures of awareness blind us to important aspects of our environment.
 My research focuses on these failures of awareness, particularly on the information that gets filtered out.
 What kinds of objects are we most likely to miss?
 When are we most vulnerable to these failures of awareness?
 How do changes to the task or environment affect this filtering?
 Better understanding of how we filter information from our environment can potentially help us understand demanding real-world tasks, such as driving.